 After all the major debate and commentary we collected all the data to confirm the official tomato sandwich.

 Yes.
 You can send us our Pulitzer Prize.
-We have really tackled the summer’s most important issue of 2020.
-We know.
+We have really tackled the summer’s most important issue.

 THE OFFICIAL TOMATO SANDWICH

 (according to readers, fans, and Gwinnett citizens)

 Fresh, so it sticks to the back of your teeth.